Transitional Doctor of Physical Therapy, DPT

 Core courses within this physical therapy doctoral program include differential diagnosis and medical screening, diagnostic imaging, pharmacology, nutrition, and motor control.
-The capstone course, Comprehensive Case Analysis, is a culmination of all work within the transitional DPT curriculum.
+The capstone course, Comprehensive Case Analysis (PTH 6900), is a culmination of all work within the transitional DPT curriculum.
 Students have an opportunity to prepare a comprehensive and publishable case report or other scholarly work in partial fulfillment of the requirement for a transitional DPT degree.

 The transitional DPT also includes specializations in a variety of areas such as orthopaedics, pediatrics, geriatrics, advanced nutrition, women’s health, education, and business management.
 If you have a unique specialization interest, you may also complete a directed study on a preapproved topic of your choosing.

 The transitional DPT degree is built upon a core of six courses.
 Beyond the common core, requirements may vary depending on whether the physical therapist is MSPT or BSPT prepared in addition to the student’s past experiences.

 For students entering with a Master of Science in Physical Therapy, 26 quarter hours are required.

 Residents of the state of North Carolina must have an earned master’s degree to be eligible for admission to the transitional Doctor of Physical Therapy program.

 For students entering with a Bachelor of Science in Physical Therapy, 35 quarter hours are required.

 Complete all courses and requirements listed below unless otherwise indicated.